pokanop/kubedev/README.md

 Since Kubernetes is many services running together to form a cluster, it's not trivial to run independently but is usually deployed on the cloud as a managed services through providers like [AWS](https://aws.amazon.com/) or [GCP](https://cloud.google.com/gcp).

 Minikube is an awesome way to run a single Kubernetes cluster on your local machine.
-It's likely not recommended to use this for production but that's what I'm going to do because I don't have :moneybag:.
+It's likely not recommended to use this for production but that's what I'm going to do because I don't have 💰.

 ### Helm